ghastman/ENGL_W234/Project_3_Instructions.md

 ![The initial boot screen.](screenshots/05-initial_boot.png)

 ## Configure Video RAM
 From the main VirtualBox screen, make sure the devenv is selected and click the orange settings button.
 On the Display tab, set 128 megabytes of video RAM to ensure the Linux virtual machine runs smoothly.
-Check the Enable 3D Acceleration checkbox as some later tools can take advantage of the resources provided.
 ![The display settings screen.](screenshots/06-detail_settings.png)

 ## Initial Login